DarkEarthGAME/Grants-Program/applications/dark_earth.md

 - An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.

-Using all the elements of the blockchain:
+**Using all the elements of the blockchain:

 - Fast transactions
 - Lowgas
-- NFTs
-- Tokens
+- Smart Contracts (NFTs & Token)**

 - An indication of why your team is interested in creating this project.

-To analyze the target market of Dark Earth Card Battle, we looked at the distribution of players and their consumption in the Card Battle sub-genre of videogames.
+**To analyze the target market of Dark Earth Card Battle, we looked at the distribution of players and their consumption in the Card Battle sub-genre of videogames.
 According to the analysis carried out in 2021 by Sensor Tower, the Card Battle sub-genre represents 1% of all gaming profits worldwide.
 That is more than $55 million per month.
 In addition, according to the numbers of active players published by the leading games of the sub-genre (Hearthstone, Magic Arena, Legends of Runeterra, etc.), the number of followers and active players for this format is somewhere around 35 million per year.
-According to the Sensor Tower study mentioned above, this sub-genre is the one that is growing the most within the larger genre of strategy videogames.
+According to the Sensor Tower study mentioned above, this sub-genre is the one that is growing the most within the larger genre of strategy videogames.**

 ### Project Details